-The purpose of this letter is to respond to the 2010-2011 Management Letter.
+The purpose of this letter is to respond to the 2011-2012 Management Letter.
 Listed below are the individual prior year and current year findings along with their corresponding responses.
 If you have any further questions or comments, please don't hesitate to contact my office.

 1.)
-Unclaimed Property
+2009 ML-1 Unclaimed Property

 Response: We will make every effort to return all stale-dated checks to the appropriate payees.
-In the event that our efforts are not successful, we will review Florida Statute 116.21 for guidance.
+In the event that our efforts are not successful, we will review Florida Statute 116.21 for guidance as it relates to unclaimed funds.